 18) Aston Villa

-In: Aly Cissokho (Valencia), Kieran Richardson (Fulham), Carlos Sanchez (Elche), Joe Cole (West Ham), Philippe Senderos (Valencia), Tom Cleverley (Manchester United).
+In: Aly Cissokho (Valencia), Kieran Richardson (Fulham), Carlos Sanchez (Elche), Joe Cole (West Ham), Philippe Senderos (Valencia).

 Out: Karim El Ahmadi (Feyenoord), Jordan Bowery (Rotherham), Samir Carruthers (MK Dons), Marc Albrighton (Leicester), Joe Bennett (Brighton), Janoi Donacien (Tranmere), Gary Gardner (Brighton), Nicklas Helenius (Aalborg), Daniel Johnson (Chesterfield), Antonio Luna (Verona), Jed Steer (Doncaster), Yacouba Sylla (Erciyesspor), Aleksandar Tonev (Celtic), Nathan Delfouneso (Released).

-Randy Lerner’s search for a buyer meant summer signings at Villa Park were always going to be at a premium, but boss Paul Lambert appears to have been shrewd with the resources at his disposal.
-A season-long loan move for Manchester United midfielder Tom Cleverley eventually went through, while two players who had already signed on the dotted line, Philippe Senderos and Kieran Richardson, have made an instant impression in Villa’s promising start to the campaign.
-Bagging Carlos Sanchez is considered “a great coup” with the Colombia international expected to add power to the centre of midfield.
+Randy Lerner’s search for a buyer meant summer signings at Villa Park were always going to be at a premium, but boss Paul Lambert appears to have been shrewd with the limited resources at his disposal.
+A late move for Manchester United midfielder Tom Cleverley failed to materialise, but two players who have signed on the dotted line, Philippe Senderos and Kieran Richardson, have made an impression in Villa’s promising start to the campaign, while Colombia international Carlos Sanchez is considered “a great coup” for the club.

 In: Ben Davies, Michel Vorm (Both Swansea), Eric Dier (Sporting Lisbon), DeAndre Yedlin (Seattle Sounders), Federico Fazio (Sevilla), Benjamin Stambouli (Montpellier).